geertgeerits/Keyboard/README.md

 Custom keyboard for decimal and hexadecimal entry fields

-This app is an example and experimental.
+This app is a sample, experimental and still in development.
 It is a custom keyboard that uses a ContentView as overlay page.

 Note for iOS: